 Marymount Manhattan College will offer training sessions to enable faculty to learn more about the various instructional platforms the College utilizes, as well as to provide guidance and assistance about the pedagogical frameworks, strategies, and resources available for teaching in both online and blended formats.

 Below you will find links to the various training sessions.
 These sessions will be facilitated by MMC faculty and staff who have expertise in using these programs.
-For Blackboard and Zoom, the training sessions are being offered at various levels based on the learner’s own current comfort level with the platform.
+For Brightspace and Zoom, the training sessions are being offered at various levels based on the learner’s own current comfort level with the platform.
 Course descriptions are provided below.

 This class is targeted to Faculty who require assistance with advanced features in Zoom.
 This class will cover procedures for handling issues relating to managing participants, screen sharing, and posting scheduled meeting to Blackboard.